 The St. John’s College 1Card also features a prepaid spending account – Campus Cash – that provides a convenient, secure way to make cashless purchases on campus while enrolled at the College.
 The St. John’s College 1Card allows students to make purchases at our campus bookstore, dining locations, print shop, and laundry facilities.

-In July, all freshmen will receive a letter from the College with additional information about the 1Card and a secure link to add Campus Cash to the card.
+In July, all freshmen will receive a letter from the College with additional information about the 1Card.
+The secure link to add Campus Cash to the card is www.stjohnscollege1card.com.

 Information Technology Services (ITS) maintains the student computer lab and student machines in the library as well as wired and wireless internet across campus.
 If you have questions or inquiries about our services and support we invite you to contact the ITS Help Desk at 410-626-2892 or email@example.com.
 Please mention that you are an incoming freshman.